Edit Content

 A Guest Blog by Lizanne Pastore PT, MA, COMT

 Eighty percent of the bodily changes occurring during pregnancy happen in the first trimester!
 Isn’t that astounding?
 A woman’s body must adjust quickly to a 40% increase in fluid volume, increased heart and respiratory rates and myriad other changes that may affect us in different ways.
 The fluid volume increase, for example, can make our connective tissues weaker—our tendons can get a little mushy and our nerves and blood vessels a bit softer.
 This extra fluid and tissue weakening makes us more prone to things like leg swelling, varicosities, tendonitis, carpal tunnel syndrome, or sciatica.
+Do you want to know more about physical therapy during and after pregnancy? stay here:

-The hormonal changes in pregnancy play a big role in our metabolism, mood, memory and, of course, ligamentous laxity.
+The hormonal changes in pregnancy play a big role in our metabolism, mood, memory, and, of course, ligamentous laxity.
 Some pregnant women experience instability not only in the pelvis and hips, but also in the joints of the spine, elbows, and wrists.
 Our musculoskeletal system is taxed by these changes even before the baby gets very big.
 Then, as baby grows, we might begin seeing rectus abdominis separation (“diastasis recti,”) spinal problems from posture and center of gravity changes, even rib dysfunction as the ribs are forced out and up to make room for belly.
 Foot pain from falling arches from the sudden weight gain can occur, and on and on.

 In the pelvic girdle, there is a list of other maladies that can be downright scary to a pregnant or postpartum mama.
 And most women are not warned about these potential problems.
 Pelvic girdle pain manifesting as coccyx, pubic or sacroiliac joint pain; groin or hip pain; pelvic muscle or nerve pain; plus urinary or fecal incontinence or pelvic organ prolapse are some of the more common things occurring during or after pregnancy.